mefranklin6/Extron-Frontend-API/README.md

 - Function
 - Function Params (up to 3, sometimes optional)

-For simplicity sake **all JSON values are strings**.
+For simplicity’s sake **all JSON values are strings**.
 The API will type convert appropriately.

 Due to limitations in the built-in server library, the RPC API runs `HTTP 0.9`.
 Unfortunately that means that the current version of Postman will not work for API testing.

 The API has been made to mirror existing methods as close as possible.
-The paramaters in the form of `arg1`, `arg2`, `arg3` are simply paramaters that need to be passed to the control script function.
-The `ControlScript® Documentation` document provided by Extron will prove helpful in determing how to use the RPC API.
+The parameters in the form of `arg1`, `arg2`, `arg3` are simply parameters that need to be passed to the control script function.
+The `ControlScript® Documentation` document provided by Extron will prove helpful in determining how to use the RPC API.

 #### Domains (or types) are derived from their Extron classes